coussej/coussej.github.io/content/post/2016/0417_BuildingAnOpenSourceProcessHistorian.md

 Another possible downside is the file based configuration management, but I'm sure we can improve on that in the future.

 #### Upsides
 First of all, it's free.
 Free as in freedom and free as in beer.
 The first kind of free means you can do whatever you want with it.
 Every part of the stack is open source and you can modify it to your liking, if that's what you want.
 Also, each part is focussed on doing one thing: collecting data, storing data and visualizing data.
 If you want to switch one component for another (for example by using Chronograph instead of Grafana when it's more mature), you are free to do so.
 The second kind of free (as in beer) means you don't have to pay any money for it.
-Indeed, no licenses.
+Indeed, no licenses, neither for the OS nor the different software components.
 You can add as many measurements as you like at no extra cost.
+This, combined with the very easy installation, should lower the treshold for companies to try it out.

 Another very important one: it's open.
 If you want to gather data from some obscure system, you can write a small collector for it that pushes the data over HTTP to InfluxDB.
 You can write that little collector in any programming language you want (or even a shell script) because making an HTTP request can be done from almost anywhere.
-This allows you to interface with nearly everything.
+This allows you to interface with nearly everything, without being stuck in the toolset or programming language your vendor supplies an SDK for.

 Finally, I think it's all pretty slick.
 The easy installation (just a few commands) results in a reproducible environment.
 Both InfluxDB and Grafana leverage modern technologies that result in a nice end-user experience.
 Querying data is fast, dashboards can be easily created and shared within the company, and using the system requires nothing more than a recent browser.